 I’ve had a couple of emails about Pension Credit recently, from women who’d like to know if they’re able to claim it.
 Pension Guarantee Credit is available to you if you’re on a low income and have reached state pension age, and Savings Credit is paid when you reach 65.
-Figures from Age UK show that one in three people who are entitled to Pension Credit don’t claim it.
+But changes come in for new claimants from couples from May 15th.

 Pension Credit – what are you entitled to?